Extreme-Value Theorems for Optimal Multidimensional Pricing: Probabilistic Covers of Revenue Distributions

-\item Second, when our dynamic program considers assigning a particular price to the next item, then having the (winning-value, winning-price) distribution on the prefix suffices to obtain the new (winning-value,winning-price) distribution that also includes the next item.
-I.e., if we know these distributions, we do not need to keep track of anything else in the history to keep going.
-Observe that it is crucial here to maintain the joint distribution of both the winning-value and the winning-price, rather than just the distribution of the winning-price.
+\item Second, we can construct the set of all possible (winning-value, winning-price) distributions for the full set of items, by considering one prefix at a time.
+In particular, suppose that we have all possible (winning-value, winning-price) distributions for the prefix of items $1\ldots j$.
+By combining every such distribution with all $k_2$ possible prices for item $j+1$, we can compute all possible (winning-value, winning-price) distributions for the prefix of items $1\ldots j+1$.
+That is, if we have these distributions for a prefix of items, we do not need any other information to extend the prefix by one item.
+For this scheme to work, observe that it is crucial to maintain the joint distribution of both the winning-value and the winning-price, rather than just the distribution of the winning-price.

-\item In the end of the program, we can look at all feasible (winning-value,winning-price) distributions for the full set of items to find the one achieving the best revenue; we can then follow back-pointers stored in our DP table to uncover a price vector consistent with the optimal distribution. \end{itemize}